tavlima/code-challenge-reward-system/resources/README.md

 This solution was written in Clojure, with Pedestal as the web framework, Leiningen as build tool and Midje as the testing lib.

-I also tried to follow the [hexagonal/port-adapter architecture](http://alistair.cockburn.us/Hexagonal+architecture) but, as I had no previous experience with Clojure nor this particular architecture, I'm sure there's a lot of room to improvement.
+I tried to follow some best practices, the [hexagonal/port-adapter architecture](http://alistair.cockburn.us/Hexagonal+architecture) and the "Clojure Way of Building Great Stuff®" but, as I had no previous experience with Clojure nor this particular architecture, I'm pretty sure there's a lot of room to improvement.

 ### Namespaces

-The code is split in 4 namespaces:
+The code is split in 5 namespaces:

+* **tree** - tree navigation/operations
-* **invitations** - tree navigation/operations and business rules
+* **invitations** - tree node implementation (User) and business rules
 * **persistence** - stores the invitations' tree
 * **rest** - drives the application by HTTP requests
 * **main** - Pedestal boilerplate, routes and input file handling

+#### tree

+This code was *heavily* inspired by the `clojure.zip` module and functions.
+I used some protocols to define the interfaces and records implementing them.
+Only the required functions for this challenge where implemented, so there's no backward navigation or branching control, like in the `clojure.zip` module.
+All the namespaces here are nested into the `tree.domain` namespace.

+* **location** - Defines both the `Location` protocol and the `LocationImpl` record.
+The record encapsulates all the navigation logic and context.
+* **zippable** - Defines the `Zippable` protocol, much like the functions you are required to provide as arguments to `clojure.zip/zipper`, to provide an abstraction to build `LocationImpl` on top and simplify the module usage.
+* **tree** - A `Tree` protocol and it's companion record, `TreeImpl`.
+The protocol specify some search helper functions (`findFirst` and `findFirstByMatcher`) since those can be type and business agnostic.
+The record has a `uids` hash-set to speed-up exists/contains operations.
+* **treenode** - A simple `TreeNode` protocol, on top of which the `TreeImpl` is built.

 #### invitations

-Most of the code in this namespace operates over a tree/map, with a `:root` node and an additional `:users` hash-set to speed-up exists/contains operations.
-All the operations that requires a navigation or update over the tree are made through the `clojure.zip/zipper` utility and related functions.

-* **domain** - Functions that manipulates the tree and it's nodes (create, find, add score, etc) as well as the zipper functions
+This namespace constrains most of the business code, including the domain protocol `User` and the `UserImpl` record.

+* **domain.user** - Defines the `UserImpl` record, which extends not only the `User` protocol but also the `tree.domain.zippable/Zippable` and `tree.domain.treenode/TreeNode`.
-* **controller** - Functions that implements the business rules by coordinating the tree navigation, checks and updates
+* **controller** - Functions that implement the business rules by coordinating the tree navigation, checks and updates
 * **port** - The "public" interface of this namespace/component.
 Currently, it just wraps the controller's functions that should be publicly exposed.

 #### persistence